onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

     :validation_mode: static
     :target: VNF
     :introduced: dublin
+    :updated: frankfurt

     If a VNF's Heat Orchestration Template's resource ``OS::ContrailV2::VirtualMachineInterface``
-    is attaching to an external network (per the
-    ONAP definition, see Requirement R-57424), the
+    is attaching to an ONAP external network (per the ONAP definition, see Requirement R-57424 and R-16968), the map property
-    map property

     ``virtual_machine_interface_allowed_address_pairs``,